 Michael Townsley, Griffith University

 In the first decade of the 21st century, the Horn of Africa became the global piracy hot spot, with headlines detailing multi-million dollar ransoms, rescue operations and violence.
 The international response to Somali-based piracy was organised into three domains: (i) maintaining order in international waters, (ii) reducing ships’ vulnerability, and (iii) development activities and institution building in Somalia.
+Taking on a bonus can also http://vozhispananews.com/is-ocean-resort-casino-smoke-free/ give you an idea of the processes behind the casino and, of course, you may end up getting lucky and getting a win for free as well.
 Since their introduction, pirate activity has dramatically reduced.
 The aim of our recent British Journal of Criminology paper How Super Controllers Prevent Crimes: Learning from Modern Maritime Piracy was to explore the suppression of Somali-based piracy from a criminological perspective.
 We adopted Routine Activity Theory to examine how the operating conditions of Somali-based piracy was altered.

 Routine Activity Theory (RAT) is beguilingly simple: the opportunities to commit crime are found through the routine activities of would-be offenders and victims.
 Many other theories of crime focus on root causes of criminality, such as poor upbringing, impulsivity, and so on.
 RAT instead focuses on the circumstances that bring together offenders and victims.
 Crime is said to be possible when offenders and victims are located in the same place, but can be prevented by the presence crime controllers, actors that regulate or influence the behaviour of offenders, victims and places.